Naimul007A/laravel-base-kit/README.md

 # Laravel Base Kit

-A comprehensive base kit for Laravel applications providing a powerful `BaseService` for rapid API development.
+A comprehensive base kit for Laravel applications providing a powerful `BaseService` for rapid development.

 ## Installation